This chapter describes how to upgrade to JasperReports Server 5.6.1 using the overlay upgrade package. This chapter contains the following sections:

 Administrator for the default organization

-Your JasperReports Server instance has now been upgraded to 7.9.
-If you have startup or login problems, refer to the Troubleshooting appendix of the TIBCO JasperReports Server Installation Guide.
+Your JasperReports Server instance has now been upgraded to 5.6.1.
+In the event of startup or login problems, refer to the Troubleshooting appendix of the JasperReports Server Installation Guide.

 To clear the temp folder in Apache Tomcat: